 At the moment the operational infrastructure is hierarchically organized in NGIs/EIROS and resource centres.
 Every service is provided by a resource centre, and every resource centre is connected to an NGI.
 If EGI integrates services offered by other entities, e.g. communities or external providers, the hierarchical structure will have to be extended to include in the operational framework other entities providing services part of the EGI portfolio.

 While the technical implementation of monitoring should not change from any development done for the current services, the reporting, how the monitoring results are used, will have to change.
-Currently any deviation in performance is handled by the NGI and by the site staff, but adding on top of these services a platform operated by – let say – a VO introduces a new level of complexity.
+Currently any deviation in performance is handled by the NGI and by the site staff, but adding on top of these services a platform operated by – let’s say – a VO, introduces a new level of complexity.
 Availability of the platform can be monitored and reported, to the entity operating the service, as well as the supporting resources, can be monitored and reported to the resource centres operating the resources.

 The development of the EGI Marketplace will push the boundaries of the scenario described above.
 On top of what the CCs will integrate in EGI, through the marketplace a number of new services will be added.
 While at the moment of writing the structure and the policies behind the marketplace are not yet defined, we can anticipate that the services accessible through the Marketplace will be very diverse, for example in the form of virtual appliances and datasets.
 As every service provided by EGI, Operations will have to work with the providers in order to understand how service availability can be monitored, reported, and how targets should be set, and ultimately upon which events EGI Operations can remove a service from production, preventing users to access it.
 Moreover, at least a subset of the services in the marketplace will have to be monitored and the status information be made available to the users who want to access them.

-The evolution of the AAI infrastructure, under the JRA1 work package, is one of the topics of EGI-Engage with the biggest impact on operationst all levels.
+The evolution of the AAI infrastructure, under the JRA1 work package, is one of the topics of EGI-Engage with the biggest impact on operations at all levels.
 The most important impact is the new capabilities offered to the users, who will be able to use their institutional credentials to access EGI, and this will affect all the layers of the production infrastructure.
 Once the AAI layer will be enabled for federated authentication the current EGI services must implement the support for the new authentication services.

 Ultimately, AAI layer is composed by a number of components that need to be rolled in production, and integrated in the set of core services provided by EGI to our stakeholders.
 The deployment of these production instances must be planned, and appropriate resources be allocated, but also the components must be monitored and supported by appropriate OLAs and policies to be production-ready.